tytydraco/yessleep/out/My_sons_been_collecting_chicken_teeth_I_just_wish_I_knew_what_they_really_were_before_it_was_too_late.md

 But the reason I've decided to share all this is because this morning, Shaun ran up to me with his hands cupped.

 "Look dad!"
-He said before un-cupping his hands to reveal small dark rotten looking pebbles, "I found chicken teeth under my bed this morning!!".
+He said before un-cupping his hands to reveal small, dark, rotten looking pebbles.
+"I found chicken teeth under my bed this morning!!".